enricozanardo/LuckyGame/README.md

 The winner will receive the total amount of tokens supplied to this smart contract by all users that participated in the round (excluding tokens used to pay commissions).

 The game begins with a blank slate.

+- Define the owner of the smart contract;
+- Store the number of tokens that every user has sent to the smart contract;